akka/akka/akka-docs-dev/rst/scala/stream-composition.rst

 .. includecode:: code/docs/stream/CompositionDocSpec.scala#complex-graph

-In the code above we used the implicit port numbering feature (to make the graph more readable and similar to the diagram) and we imported :class:`Source` s, :class:`Sink` s and :class`Flow` s explicitly.
+In the code above we used the implicit port numbering feature (to make the graph more readable and similar to the diagram) and we imported :class:`Source` s, :class:`Sink` s and :class:`Flow` s explicitly.
 It is possible to refer to the ports explicitly, and it is not necessary to import our linear stages via ``add()``, so another version might look like this:

 .. includecode:: code/docs/stream/CompositionDocSpec.scala#complex-graph-alt